 Painful urination (dysuria) is a broad term that describes discomfort during urination.
 This pain may originate in the bladder, urethra, or perineum.
 The urethra is the tube that carries urine outside of your body.

-- perineum (in men, the area between the scrotum and the anus and in women, the area between the anus and the opening of the vagina)
+In those with a penis, the area between the scrotum and the anus is known as the perineum.
+In those with a vagina, the perineum is the area between the anus and the opening of the vagina.

 Painful urination is very common.
-The pain, burning, or stinging can indicate a number of medical conditions.
+Pain, burning, or stinging can indicate a number of medical conditions.

 Painful urination is a common sign of a urinary tract infection (UTI).
-UTIs can be caused by bacterial infection or inflammation of the urinary tract.
+A UTI can be the result of a bacterial infection.
+It can also be due to inflammation of the urinary tract.

-Your urinary tract is made up of the urethra, bladder, ureters, and kidneys.
+The urethra, bladder, ureters, and kidneys make up your urinary tract.
 The ureters are tubes that carry urine from the kidneys to the bladder.
 Inflammation in any of these organs can cause pain during urination.

-According to the National Institutes of Health, women who are pregnant or menopausal also have an increased risk of developing urinary tract infections (NIH).
+People who are pregnant or menopausal also have an increased risk of developing urinary tract infections.